allanbutler/allanbutler.github.io/aboutme.md

 subtitle:
 ---

 My name is Allan Butler.
-I am a Data Analyst living in Houston, TX.
+I am a Data Scientist living in Houston, TX.
 I enjoy public transportation, long walks to the fridge, and the statistical programming language R.